interkosmos/fortran-sdl2/README.md

 SDL_ttf   | 2.0.15

 The interfaces have been built successfully with GNU Fortran 9, but other modern compilers should work as well.
-A Fortran 2003 compiler is sufficient if multi-threading with `SDL_Thread` is not desired.
+In most cases, a Fortran 2003 compiler should be sufficient.

 ## Building the SDL 2.0 Interfaces
 Clone the repository and then run `make` to build the SDL2 interface: